What is subclinical hypothyroidism?

-If you experience non-specific symptoms like mild fatigue, slight cold intolerance, or reduced ability to lose weight, and your lab results indicate slightly elevated thyroid-stimulating hormone (TSH) with standard thyroxine (T4), you may be experiencing subclinical hypothyroidism.
+If you experience non-specific symptoms like mild fatigue, slight cold intolerance, or reduced ability to lose weight, and your thyroid blood test results indicate slightly elevated thyroid-stimulating hormone (TSH) with standard thyroxine (T4), you may be experiencing subclinical hypothyroidism.
 This state is a mild form of hypothyroidism, a condition in which the body doesn't produce enough thyroid hormones.

 Subclinical hypothyroidism is defined by elevated TSH levels and T4 levels within the normal reference range.
 TSH is very sensitive to changes in T4.
 The smallest decrease in T4 can substantially increase TSH.

 Many patients with subclinical hypothyroidism report no symptoms.
 Clinical symptoms of hypothyroidism present when the disease is fully developed.
 Still, it is not uncommon to have some more mild symptoms in the earlier stages of hypothyroidism (subclinical).
 There may be a correlation between higher TSH levels and the severity of symptoms.

 Symptoms of hypothyroidism may include:

 - Muscle cramps